Want to get updates to your mailbox? 📬

 Knowing what percentage of your audience finds value in the content you post can help you tailor your content moving forward.

 A higher engagement means that your content is resonating with your audience.
-If you have a high engagement rate, the actual number of likes and shares and comments is irrelevant.
+If you have a high engagement rate, the actual number of likes, shares, and comments is irrelevant.

 Choose your measurement tools